-If it is required that any employee shall work on any of the holidays provided in clause 7.6, the employer shall give not less than one clear day's notice of such requirements to the employee.
+If it is required that any employee shall work on any of the holidays provided in clause 7.6, the employer shall give not less than one clear days notice of such requirements to the employee.
+Clause 7.6.7 shall not apply to employees in legal offices.